brotatotes/bht-automation/bht gen 1/Hebrews/Chapter 11/Hebrews 11 5 bht.md

 # Hebrews 11:5 Commentary Help Text

 ## BHT:
 This description encompasses the biblical verse without explicitly stating it.
-It draws from Henry Alford, Jamieson Fausset Brown, Albert Barnes, Marvin Vincent, John Calvin, Archibald T. Robertson, John Gill, and John Wesley.
+It draws from Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Archibald T. Robertson, John Gill, and John Wesley.
 The description provides insight into the extraordinary nature of Enoch's translation, the role of faith and divine favor, the confirmation of his teachings, the power of God's intervention, the pleasing of God through righteousness, and the mysterious disappearance that parallels Elijah.
 It emphasizes Enoch's close relationship with God and the eternal implications of his translation.

 ## Choicest Commentary Quotes:
 ### Henry Alford: